locnnil/workshop/docs/how-to/moving-projects.rst

      /home/user/new          golang    Ready   -

-|project_markup| handles the project's move seamlessly
+|project_markup| handles the project's move graciously
 so the workshop here remains as you would expect;
 there are no loose ends to pick up, no paths to update in your definition file.